jpeyret/pynoorm/README.rst

 A Binder abstracts differences in the underlying database's bind variable syntax and also grabs bind variables from a list of arguments, using dict, then attribute lookup.

-Using native database binds also allows it to protect you against SQL injection attacks.
+Using native database binds also helps to protect you against SQL injection attacks.

 supported:  Postgresql, sqlite3, Oracle, MySQL